-We seek to ensure that our workforce reflects, as far as practicable, the diversity of the many communities in which we are located.
-We also recognise the diverse needs of our employees in managing the responsibilities of their work and personal lives, and believe that achieving an effective balance in these areas is beneficial to both the Ashmore and the individual.
-We encourage employees to act ethically and to clearly uphold the standards of practice which our clients have come to expect from Ashmore.
-It also means ensuring that our employees understand the strategic aims and objectives of the Group and are clear about their role in achieving them.
+Ashmore seeks to ensure that its workforce reflects, as far as practicable, the diversity of the many communities in which its operations are located.
+Ashmore also recognise the diverse needs of its employees in managing the responsibilities of their work and personal lives, and believes that achieving an effective balance in these areas is beneficial to both Ashmore and the individual.
+Ashmore encourages employees to act ethically and to uphold clearly the standards of practice which its clients have come to expect.
+It also means ensuring that employees understand the strategic aims and objectives of the Group and are clear about their role in achieving them.

-We work to ensure employee policies and procedures reflect best practice within each of the countries where we have a presence.
-For us, this means having policies and practices that make Ashmore an attractive place to work in respect of the day to day operating environment and culture, and also in respect of medium to long term growth for employees, personally, professionally and financially.
+Ashmore works to ensure employee policies and procedures reflect best practice within each of the countries where it has a presence.
+This means having policies and practices that make Ashmore an attractive place to work in respect of the day to day operating environment and culture, and also in respect of medium to long term growth for employees, personally, professionally and financially.